EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/05-kvm-templates.md

 ## Creating KVM templates

-You can create templates for every Operating System you wish to run:
+You can create templates for every Operating System you wish to run.
+In order to follow along with this blog series, you should create all of the following templates with the same `TEMPLATE_ID` shown, as these templates will be used in subsequent posts (you'll need at least the ones for Arch Linux (`9000`), Debian (`9001`), and Docker (`9998`)).

 ### Arch Linux